 Uneven Tire Wear

 Uneven tire wear is a clear sign that your control arm is not functioning correctly.
-Imagine driving on a road with potholes; your tires will wear down unevenly, just like how uneven tire wear indicates that your control arm is not absorbing shocks properly.
+Imagine on a road with potholes; your tires will wear down unevenly, just like how uneven tire wear indicates that your control arm is not absorbing shocks properly.
 Regular tire rotations and alignments can help mitigate this issue, but if the problem persists, it’s time to inspect your control arm.

 Shaky Ride